zbm-dev/zfsbootmenu/docs/man/generate-zbm.5.rst

   The path to a bitmap image file (BMP) to use as a splash image before ZFSBootMenu loads.
 Only works if using systemd-boot's EFI stub loader.
 The ZFSBootMenu logo is available in BMP format at ``/usr/share/examples/zfsbootmenu/splash.bmp``.

+**DeviceTree**

+  The path to a device-tree file that, when specified, will be embedded in the EFI bundle.
+The path may be relative or absolute.

+  Absolute paths may contain a template placeholder, *%{kernel}*, that will be replaced with the kernel version that *generate-zbm* builds into the EFI bundle.

+  Relative paths are interpreted as children of the path */boot/dtbs/dtbs-%{kernel}/*, a well-known location used by Void Linux (and possibly other distributions) to store device-tree files for installed kernels.
+The placeholder *%{kernel}* in the implicit prefix behaves as the template placeholder in an absolute path.
+An explicit template placeholder is not supported in relative paths.

 EXAMPLE
 =======